 - What strengths do you have that make you a qualified applicant?

 - What barriers have you had to overcome to get to this point of your educational career?

 - What barriers do you foresee having to overcome to achieve your educational, professional, and career goals?

-Research Statement: After reading through the lab descriptions below, write a statement about your top 3 choices.
-Please note that we will try to place our selected participants in their top choices, but some labs may be more popular than others, and not all may get their first choice.
+3. Research Statement: After reading through the lab descriptions below, write a statement about your top 3 choices.
+Please note that we will be placing our selected interns in labs that are no more than 1-hour distance from their summer residence because we do not have funding for lodging.
 Please describe your interest in your choices.
 Include a short research project idea that you may have based on the descriptions provided.
 Discuss the potential of the research to advance knowledge and understanding of the science as well as the potential for broader impacts on society.
 Please note that your application will still be considered even without previous experience in research.
-Page limit-2 pages single spaced, Times New Roman 12 pt. font, 1-inch margins.
+Page limit: 2 pages single spaced, Times New Roman 12 pt. font, 1-inch margins.

 Important questions to consider when writing your statement:

 - What issues in the scientific community are you most passionate about?